-- Copenhagen: DTU & UCPH

-- DTU works for engineering and most natural sciences & applied math.

-- UCPH for physics, biology, CS and math.
+- Copenhagen: DTU & KU - DTU works for engineering and most natural sciences & applied math. - KU for physics, biology, CS and math.
+But note that UCPH does not guarantee housing.
+DTU does!

 - Edinburgh has the same feel to it as Cambridge - ancient university in a beautiful, walkable, small city, great academics that work for most options, i.e., CS, ME, EE, Physics/Astrophysics, GPS options, Biology, Chemistry, ChemE, Math, etc. - You can take HSS classes 1 or 2